CS2103JAN2017-W13-B1/main/docs/DeveloperGuide.md

 1b.
 The given index is invalid

-> µTask shows an error message <br>
+> 1b1. µTask shows an error message <br>
   Use case ends

 #### Use case: Mark a task as done

-**MSS**
+**MSS**:

-1. User requests to mark a specific task as done
+1. User supplies a selected index in the undone task list
-2. µTask shows a list of undone tasks
-3. User selects a task to mark
-4. µTask mark the task as `done`<br>
+2. µTask mark the task as `done`<br>
 Use case ends.

-**Extensions**

-3a.
+**Extensions**:

+1a.
 The given index is invalid

-> 3a1.
+> 1a1.
 Program shows an error message
 Use case ends

-{More to be added}

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_121` or higher installed.
 2. Should be able to handle at least 500 tasks without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. Should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Should come with automated unit tests and open source code.
 5. Should favor DOS style commands over Unix-style commands.
 6. Should still work regardless of internet connection.